Kids Need to Read Board of Directors

 Co-founder and Executive Director

-During her service as founding chairman (2008-2009), Denise Gary organized the fledgling Kids Need to Read project into a nonprofit foundation.
-She currently oversees all activities of Kids Need to Read, bringing thirty years of office management and customer service experience to the daily operations and management of the foundation.
+During her service as founding chairman (2008-2009), Denise Gary organized the fledgling Kids Need to Read project into a nonprofit foundation following thirty years of office management and customer service experience.
+She currently oversees the daily operations and program development of the foundation.
 Denise was awarded the Edwin P. Hubble Medal of Initiative in 2012 for her work in the founding and development of Kids Need to Read.
 She also participates in community service work as a member of the Mesa Host Lions Club in Arizona.
-Denise was a home school teacher for her two sons during their junior high and high school years, successfully teaching one son with Asperger's syndrome who was passed through the elementary public education system.
+Denise was a home school teacher for her two sons during their junior high and high school years.
 This fuels her desire to help reluctant readers learn the power and joy reading can bring to their lives.

 Kristen M. Klein

 Kristen Klein is a marketing associate, staff writer and administrative assistant for Lytham Partners, LLC.
 She produces Kids Need to Read's newsletter, and develops marketing tools and graphics for the foundation.
 Kristen and her husband welcomed their first child, Samuel Eli, on May 12, 2009.
 As a founding officer, Kristen's commitment was essential to the creation of Kids Need to Read.

 Debbie O'Neill is the controller of a nonprofit, 350-bed, four hospital system in eastern North Carolina.
 She is a CPA with twenty-three years of healthcare financial management experience and four years of audit experience.
 Debbie is the mother of three; all college students at present.
 She is a lifelong, avid reader who recognizes the importance of instilling in children a love of reading at a young age.
 Debbie lives in Rocky Mount, North Carolina with her husband Rob and whichever of her children happens to be home from school at the time.